junxit/us-congress-bills-110/bill.md

   >       - **(ii)** who is designated by an Inspector General under subparagraph (C).
   >     - **(C)** *Designation of staff members* Each Inspector General shall annually submit to the Chairperson of the Integrity Committee a designation of positions whose holders are staff members for purposes of subparagraph (B).
   >   - **(5)** *Review of allegations* The Integrity Committee shall—
-  >     - **(A)** review all allegations of wrongdoing the Integrity Committee receives against an Inspector General, or against an employeea staff member of an Office of Inspector General described under paragraph (4)(C);
+  >     - **(A)** review all allegations of wrongdoing the Integrity Committee receives against an Inspector General, or against a staff member of an Office of Inspector General described under paragraph (4)(C);
   >     - **(B)** refer any allegation of wrongdoing to the agency of the executive branch with appropriate jurisdiction over the matter; and
   >     - **(C)** refer to the Chairperson of the Integrity Committee any allegation of wrongdoing determined by the Integrity Committee under subparagraph (A) to be potentially meritorious that cannot be referred to an agency under subparagraph (B).
   >   - **(6)** *Authority to investigate allegations*